 Some FYI, our group of ladies will always pay full price for any item they may want from the sale.
 The rule among us is to wait for the item to be marked by another worker and then we witness each other paying for the items before the sale begins.
 The only time we do half-price for ourselves on an item is if it didn’t sale at full price during the estate sale.
 We also do not hold items, waiting for half price day.
 None of our ladies have antique booths or shops.
 We only work for our estate sale clients.

 Our attitude is to always treat our clients and customers as we would want to be treated since we have been on both sides of the counter!

-Once the sale is over on a Saturday, usually by the following Monday, the Square Credit Card Co. that I use will have deposited monies into my account.
+Once the sale is over on a Saturday, usually by the following Monday, the Square Credit Card Co. that I use will have deposited money from charges into my account.
 I will give you a report of each day’s sales along with totals and my percentage.
-With the report, you will receive the monies owed to you from the sale.
+With the report, you will receive the money owed to you from the sale.

 This can be an emotional time for family.
 Especially if years were spent in this house by your family.
 Remember, the house is a house and it’s your family and the living you did in this house that made it your home.
 It will again be someone’s house and they will be excited to make it their home.

 Once everything is complete, the house will be clean and empty but you will always have your memories!

 Please go to our “Contact Page” to get in touch with us.